timkley/tim-kleyersburg.de/resources/articles/content/keys-to-effiency/part-2-expanding-the-toolbelt.md

 ---
-date: 2024-11-05
+date: 2024-11-15
 draft: true
 title: "Keys to Efficiency Part 2: Expanding the Toolbelt"
 excerpt: How to expand your digital toolbelt to work more efficiently.
 tags: [efficiency]
-rumbling: true
+rambling: true
 ---

 In [my previous post](/articles/keys-to-effiency/part-1-hard-skills), we explored the power at your fingertips to speed up everyday tasks and bring efficiency to the forefront of your workflow.
-But what happens when shortcuts alone aren’t enough?
-Some tasks are repetitive, complex, or simply lack a clear, simple shortcut.
+Let's imagine you invested the time to know how to use your hammer.
+And now you're hooked.
+You want more.
+That's when you notice: Many tasks are repetitive, complex, or simply lack a clear, simple shortcut.
 This is where specialized tools come in – tools that empower you to automate, centralize, and amplify your work, all while keeping your keyboard as your primary driver.

-Imagine your keyboard is a toolbox.
-Shortcuts are the basic tools you’ve learned to wield expertly, but sometimes you need more advanced instruments to get the job done efficiently.
+Imagine your keyboard is not just a tool but a toolbox.
+Typing speed and shortcuts are the basic tools you’ve learned to wield expertly, but sometimes you need more advanced instruments to get the job done efficiently.
 In this post, we’ll look at how certain productivity tools, such as [Raycast](https://www.raycast.com/) (for Mac users) and other automation tools, can extend your tool belt and help you optimize your workflow.

 > **Disclaimer:** While Raycast is a Mac-specific tool, the principles we’ll discuss apply broadly.
 For Windows users, there are alternatives such as [PowerToys](https://github.com/microsoft/PowerToys) and [Wox](https://github.com/Wox-launcher/Wox), though functionality and integrations may vary.